Where to Stay in New York: A First Timers Guide (2025)

 Pros of staying in Chelsea and Greenwich

-• It’s a trendy neighbourhood: the Meatpacking District and surrounding area is known as one of the trendiest neighbourhoods in New York.
+• It’s a trendy neighbourhood: The Meatpacking District and its surrounding area are known as one of the trendiest in New York.
 The area is filled with lively bars and unique boutiques.

-• It’s away from the crowds: fewer tourists tend to visit the area.
-While it’s popular with New York locals, it’s generally less crowded.
+• It’s away from the crowds: Fewer tourists tend to visit the area.
+While it’s popular with New York locals, it’s generally less crowded (at least compared to Times Square).

 Cons of staying in Chelsea and Greenwich

-• It won’t be for everyone: this unique neighbourhood has a specific vibe and won’t be for everyone.
-If you’re not bothered about fancy bars and trendy restaurants, it might be best to choose to stay elsewhere.
+• It won’t be for everyone: This unique neighbourhood has a specific vibe and won’t be for everyone.
+If you’re not bothered about fancy bars and trendy restaurants, it might be best to stay elsewhere.

 Where to stay in Chelsea and Greenwich